desenvolvedorIcotrade/App.bot/blog/_posts/2018-04-11-javascript-security-updates.md

 Dependabot now creates pull requests in response to security vulnerabilities in Node packages. 🕵️‍♀️

-We announced the same functionality for [Ruby, PHP and Rust][security-announcement] last week, and have also quietly added Elixir support in the meantime.

 Here's how it works:
 - Dependabot polls [The Node Security Working Group's database][node-security-wg], looking for new advisories